-Often, parents feel like they ought to transition to toddler bed simply because their child is a toddler now and no longer a baby.
+Often, parents feel like they ought to transition to a toddler bed simply because their child is a toddler and no longer a baby.

-Sometimes, the move is made because another baby is on the way and parents wish to avoid purchasing a second crib, which is understandable.
+Sometimes, the move is made because another baby is on the way and parents wish to avoid purchasing a second crib.

 Other times, a toddler begins to climb out of their crib and the transition to a bed becomes a matter of safety and necessity.